MisanthropicBit/neotest-busted/README.md

             no_nvim = false,
             -- Extra arguments to busted
             busted_args = { "--shuffle-files" },
-            -- List of paths to add to package.path in neovim before running -- busted, or a function returning a list of such paths busted_paths = { "my/custom/path/?.lua" },
+            -- List of paths to add to lua path lookups before running -- busted, or a function returning a list of such paths busted_paths = { "my/custom/path/?.lua" },
-            -- List of paths to add to package.cpath in neovim before running -- busted, or a function returning a list of such paths busted_cpaths = { "my/custom/path/?.so" },
+            -- List of paths to add to lua cpath lookups before running -- busted, or a function returning a list of such paths busted_cpaths = { "my/custom/path/?.so" },
             -- Custom config to load via -u to set up testing.